keithroger/social/README.md

 ## About
 An example social media backend using AWS.
 This project demonstrates the use of an API using a ECS cluster and RDS backend.
+The API is publicly accessible using a custom domain configuration for API gateway.
+The API gateway uses a VPC link to reach a services within a private VPC across multiple subnets.
+Traffic is sent to an application load balancer then to ECS.
+ECS uses Secrets Manager to obtain credentials to connect to RDS.
-The project is designed for use with a hybid of local and cloud development.
+  The project is designed for use with a hybrid of local and cloud development.

 ![sample image](./diagram.drawio.png)